Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify the elements in the integration procedure that allow the provider to assess commitment and skills of client-facing employees to serve the target clients.
+• Specify the elements in the integration procedure that allow to assess commitment and skills of client-facing employees to serve the target clients.

 5.C.1.4 All employees sign a document acknowledging that they will abide by the Code of Conduct.

-Having a code of conduct alone is not enough to make the values “come alive”.
+Having a Code of Conduct alone is not enough to make the values “come alive”.
 HR policies like recruitment, evaluation and training should reflect the standards laid out in the code.
-All employees should know the Code of Conduct and declare their commitment to align with its rules by signing the Code of Conduct.
+All employees should know the Code and declare their commitment to align with its rules by signing it.

 Scoring guidance